FbF/Laravel-Carousel/README.md

 ## Administrator

-You can use the excellent Laravel Administrator package by frozennode to administer your images.
+You can use the excellent Laravel Administrator package by frozennode to administer your carousel.

 http://administrator.frozennode.com/docs/installation

-A ready-to-use model config file for the Download model (downloads.php) is provided in the src/config/administrator directory of the package, which you can copy into the app/config/administrator directory (or whatever you set as the model_config_path in the administrator config file).
+A ready-to-use model config file for the Panel model (carousel_panels.php) is provided in the src/config/administrator directory of the package, which you can copy into the app/config/administrator directory (or whatever you set as the model_config_path in the administrator config file).